Year of entry: 2024

 - to equip students with tools to promote sustainability in a business context, and

 - to develop professional skills in students.

 - Identify the characteristics of sustainable and socially responsible organisations

 - Demonstrate understanding of key aspects of change towards sustainable development, including identifying and balancing social, environmental and economic considerations

 - Consider the various business models which might be adopted to support social, environmental and economic sustainability

 - Consider the role of entrepreneurship in promoting sustainable and responsible companies

-- Look at co-operation between firms along supply chains and across companies and see how collaborative working helps meet sustainable goals
+- Look at co-operation between firms, governments and NGOs and see how collaborative working helps meet the Sustainable Development Goals

 - Introduce practical tools and techniques used to evaluate and promote sustainability